nwisbeta/github.io/pages/app_design/registration.md

 Consider email validation during the registration process.

-An error message must appear immediately when a validation error occurs during registration  - i.e while the user is completing data entry (GOV.UK Design System) - see [Errors](/errors.html).
+Any error message must appear immediately when a validation error occurs during registration, while the user is completing data entry (GOV.UK Design System) - see [Errors](/errors.html).
 Avoid displaying error messages after the user has submitted the form.

 ### Obtain Consent if Required